writethedocs/www/docs/conf/na/2015/hike.md

 We will be hiking in the amazing [Forest Park](http://www.forestparkconservancy.org/), the largest urban forested park in the country.
 It is conveniently located in Northwest Portland, not far from the conference venue.
-It's about a 35 minute walk, or you can [take transit](https://www.google.com/maps/dir/Crystal+Ballroom,+1332+W+Burnside+St,+Portland,+OR+97209,+United+States/MacLeay+Park+Entrance,+Northwest+Upshur+Street,+Portland,+OR/@45.5290603,-122.707244,15z/data=!3m1!4b1!4m14!4m13!1m5!1m1!1s0x54950a02e43decb9:0xe289ad93ad758c66!2m2!1d-122.68483!2d45.522785!1m5!1m1!1s0x549509e98d3dabd5:0xe1f0810cfb8e8ca8!2m2!1d-122.712528!2d45.535874!3e3?hl=en) to make it a bit quicker.
+It's about a 35 minute walk from the venue to the park, or you can [take transit](https://www.google.com/maps/dir/Crystal+Ballroom,+1332+W+Burnside+St,+Portland,+OR+97209,+United+States/MacLeay+Park+Entrance,+Northwest+Upshur+Street,+Portland,+OR/@45.5290603,-122.707244,15z/data=!3m1!4b1!4m14!4m13!1m5!1m1!1s0x54950a02e43decb9:0xe289ad93ad758c66!2m2!1d-122.68483!2d45.522785!1m5!1m1!1s0x549509e98d3dabd5:0xe1f0810cfb8e8ca8!2m2!1d-122.712528!2d45.535874!3e3?hl=en) to make it a bit quicker.